Memo To: Students of SSU

 In the examples I presented about bond issues and referenda, we observed the efficiency of the political market in solving simple yes-no problems.
 The calculations involved in the Las Vegas flood channel were very simple.
 The calculations in Prop 13 were vastly more complex, but they were still binary.
 It was one idea, to be voted up or down.
 We should assume that the exact proportions of the vote were of importance too.
 If the vote had been narrow, 51-to-49, it is possible that Governor Brown, who had opposed the idea, would have said he would not lift a finger to execute it until the Supreme Court had spoken.
 As it was, the wide margin prompted Brown to immediately announce that while he still has his doubts, the voters have spoken, and he will do his best to carry out its provisions.
 In fact, in the several years that followed, the California economy was so strong that, when averaged in with the rest of the country, its strength gave national GDP statistics a positive glow.
 In other words, but for California, the national economy could have recorded an official recession.

-Next week we will discuss my chicken-duck-parrot metaphor of the political model, which is designed to understand complex political problems with many variables.
-It is not as fundamental as the binary model presented today where the electorate simply votes up or down on a single issue.
+I'd originally promised to discuss my chicken-duck-parrot metaphor of the political model this week, but I realized that it is not as fundamental as the binary model presented today where the electorate simply votes up or down on a single issue.
 When voters must choose a representative who will vote on a great many things on their behalf, rather than just one, the problem becomes more complex by orders of magnitude.
 We will thus move on to that discussion next week.
+As recommended reading this week, I suggest you go on to two short essays I wrote on "Thinking About Markets," which some of you who have been in SSU will remember from last year's summer session.
+They will help round out this lesson and give you firmer footing on the material that will follow.
+If sufficient questions come in during the next week, we will have a Q&A period.
+If not, we will move on to chicken-duck-parrot.